lsyt1/PaddleMaterials/README.md

     </tbody>
 </table>

-For more information on how to use PaddleMaterial to train and fine tune a model, please refer to the [documentation](get_started.md).
+For more information on how to use PaddleMaterials to train and fine tune a model, please refer to the [documentation](get_started.md).

 ## 👩‍👩‍👧‍👦 Cooperation